 \section{Introduction}

-Recent advancements in deep learning research has lead the fields of computer vision (CV) and natural language processing (NLP) see a significant progress in several tasks.
-Independent from NLP, CV has achieved prominent improvements in tasks such as visual content classification~\shortcite{he:2016}, object detection~\shortcite{redmon:2017} and segmentation~\shortcite{he:2017} etc., using large annotated datasets or self-supervision~\shortcite{jing:2019}.
-Similarly, independent from CV, NLP has seen surge of interest in solving multiple tasks at once with unsupervised pretraining of language models~\shortcite{devlin:2018,radford:2019,lample:2019} using large unlabeled corpora.
-However, there is also interest in solving challenges that combine linguistic and visual information from these traditionally independent fields.
-The methods which address the challenge of integration are supposed to provide complete understanding of visual or textual content and are expected to (1) Generate comprehensible but concise and grammatically well-formed descriptions about the visual content or vice versa where given a textual description generate the visual content back (2) Identify the objects in the visual content and infer their relationships to reason or answer arbitrary questions about them (3) Navigate through an environment by leveraging input from both vision and natural language instructions (4) Translate textual content from one language to another with visual content used for disambiguation (5) Generate stories about the visual content and so on.
-Design of these methods which can process and relate information from multiple modalities (i.e., linguistic and visual information) are usually referred to be sub-part of multimodal learning models~\shortcite{mogadala:2015}.
+Recent wave of unprecedented progress in deep learning methods has advanced the fields of Computer Vision (CV) and Natural Language Processing (NLP) to an extent that they are now making significant progress across several challenging tasks.
+Independent of NLP, computer vision has achieved prominent improvements in tasks such as visual content classification~\shortcite{he:2016}, object detection~\shortcite{redmon:2017}, semantic segmentation~\shortcite{he:2017}, etc., using large annotated datasets or by employing self-supervision~\shortcite{jing:2019} on large-scale unlabeled data.
+Similarly, independent from computer vision, NLP has seen a surge of interest in solving multiple tasks at once with unsupervised pretraining of language models~\shortcite{devlin:2018,radford:2019,lample:2019,gpt3-brown:2020} using large unlabeled corpora.
+However, there is a growing interest in solving challenges that combine linguistic and visual information from these traditionally independent fields.
+The methods which address the challenge of integration should provide a complete understanding of visual and/or textual content, and are expected to (1) generate comprehensible but concise and grammatically well-formed descriptions of the visual content, or vice versa by generating the visual content for a given textual description in a natural language of choice, (2) identify objects in the visual content and infer their relationships to reason about, or answer arbitrary questions about them, (3) navigate through an environment by leveraging input from both vision and natural language instructions, (4) translate textual content from one language to another while leveraging the visual content for sense disambiguation, (5) generate stories about the visual content, and so on.
+Designing methods which can process and relate information from multiple modalities (i.e., linguistic and visual information) is usually considered to be a sub-part of multimodal learning models~\shortcite{mogadala:2015}.